astronomer/deploy-action/README.md

 ## Workflow file examples

 In the following example, DAG-only deploys are enabled and DAG files are parsed for both image and DAG deploys.
-Code is only pushed from a main branch when the workflow file is used.
+This workflow example deploys code when it is pushed into the main branch.

 ```
 name: Astronomer CI - Deploy code